flaf/miscellaneous/puppet/modules/repository/README.md

-# The homemade local repository
+# The homemade local repositories

 This section concerns the classes: